 Members have the right to fairness and equality within MyPTSD.
 Members should treat others as they desire to be treated.
 Members can ask administrative questions or question staff decisions by initiating a Help ticket.
-Members can contact the site administrators privately (if they have anonymity concerns), by emailing [email protected]
+Members can contact the site administrators privately (if they have anonymity concerns), by emailing [email protected].

 The life of MyPTSD is in its threads, and we encourage members to bring their questions and stories there.
-Our chat room is small, and it's best used for healthy distraction.
-Learn more about the chat room.

 We protect your privacy, and encourage you to do the same.
 We don't have rules prohibiting off-site contact with members, but we encourage you to remember that the internet is not a 'safe space'.
 Here's more about Safety on this site.